archead/smol/README.md

 1. Right-click on any video
 2. Select `Compress with smol`
 3. Wait for the process to finish
-4. A new video file prefixed with `_smol` will appear
+4. A new video file postfixed with `_smol` will appear

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/55419973/224909234-f550152d-56ee-4dc1-83d4-f4bf6bcd1280.gif)